Braedach/Wazuh-Project-LearningLab/README.md

 The following list of references is outstanding work not including the notes above
 1. https://wazuh.com/blog/building-ioc-files-for-threat-intelligence-with-wazuh-xdr/
 2. Backup shell script
-3. Update SOCFortress rules script - more about where it gets the rules rather than the script
+3. Update SOCFortress rules script - create a cron job on this.
-4. Investigation of Firewalla API calls and mechanisms and integration into Wazuh
+4. Investigation of Firewalla API calls and mechanisms and integration into Wazuh - API does not have this ability yet.
 5. Investigation of Windows Firewall rules scripts